Elsewhere on the web

-In my case, high school brought consistent instruction in French.
+High school brought consistent instruction in French.
 I still remember the name of my first lesson… “Le magnétophone” (The Cassette Player).
 I don’t remember much else from that lesson, or in fact any of the lessons following for the next two years.
-I was however quite good, and was selected to compete in an Alliance Française French competition, in which I received an Honourable Mention.
-The poem we had to recite, Dame Souris Trotte by Paul Verlaine, is one that many French first graders have to learn, and the verses I learned are indelibly imprinted into my brain, even thirty-*cough* *cough* something years later!

-I arrived in the Netherlands, aged 23 years, with a total of three words in my repertoire – “ja”, “nee” and “hallo” – and a “Teach Yourself Dutch” language kit under my arm!
+I arrived in the Netherlands with a total of three words in my repertoire – “ja”, “nee” and “hallo” – and a “Teach Yourself Dutch” language kit under my arm!
 The morning after I arrived, needing to go into town to buy a few bits and pieces, I asked the English woman in whose home I was working “How do you say please?”.
 “Alstublieft.”
 “Ahhhh… huh?”
 Three syllables for a simple work like “please”???

 Fear filled my heart!
 “Is there another word?”
 “Well… you could say ‘graag’” (which sounded far harder, as Dutch uses a gutteral sound for ‘g’, similar to the Scottish ‘ch’ in ‘loch’).
 “Ahhh… what was the first word again?”